njcushing/odin-battleship/README.md

 - Ships can also be dragged on to the board from their model.

+- Ships must have at least ONE empty space around them (including the diagonals).

 - Ships can be deleted from the board before the game starts (and as long as the game is not in its 'ended' state) by clicking them on the board.